Accelerating action: SDGs need ‘digital steroids’

 The good news is that this in-built tension between the low prominence of digital issues in Agenda 2030 and their high relevance for today’s society provides the space for creative and effective solutions.

-This inspired the UN High-Level Panel on Digital Cooperation, set up last year by the UN Secretary-General, to outline a human-centered approach for our digital future.
+This inspired the UN High-Level Panel on Digital Cooperation, set up last year by the UN Secretary-General, to outline a human-centered approach to our digital future.
 The Panel’s final report, published last June, proposes that ‘by 2030, every adult should have access to affordable digital networks’.
 It also called for digital inclusion that goes beyond the simple access to networks towards cultural, economic and educational inclusion, among others.

 ‘Digital steroids’ explained